Appleton AFC Club Officers

 Richard is responsible for the overall running of the club.

-Currently coaching a relatively successful and thoroughly enjoyable Under 14s team whilst simultaneously supporting an underachieving and utterly frustrating Tottenham Hotspur team, er yeah - might have to re-write that bit.
+Currently coaching a relatively successful and thoroughly enjoyable Under 16s team whilst simultaneously supporting an underachieving and utterly frustrating Tottenham Hotspur team.

 Outside football Richard enjoys a glass of wine and writing small biographies.

 Steve McAlley - Secretary

 Steve is in charge of all official correspondence and communication with the Warrington Junior Football League and Cheshire County FA , involving attending their meetings and ensuring the appropriate compliance.
 Steve has been involved with the WJFL for 16 years with a few clubs and in various roles, but more than anything Steve just loves to coach which he now does with the U8 Marvels.
 Steve is a passionate Liverpool fan and goes to as many games as possible with his lads much to the annoyance of his wife Kirsty who knows that footy comes first in the McAlley house.
 Away from the pitch Steve likes to just spend time with family and get away to see as many parts of the world as he can.

 My role is to work closely with the 50+ coaches at the club, ensuring that the club provides quality training courses, which in turn enable our 350+ players to develop & have fun.

 I strongly believe in the club ethos, allow players to think for themselves - a good coach offers advice & guidance, encouraging players to come up with the solutions.

 I have been coaching at Appleton for over 6 years, starting in our Academy in 2010, plus I coached in Italy for 12 months in 2002, just 4 years before they were crowned world champions J